-This catalogue was prepared as a component of the Cooperative Research Centre for Water Sensitive Cities (CRCWSC) Integrated Research Project 4 (IRP4), exploring water sensitive outcomes for residential infill developments.
+This catalogue was prepared as a component of the CRCWSC's Integrated Research Project 4 (IRP4), exploring water sensitive outcomes for residential infill developments.
 Its purpose is to provide evidence-based design guidelines, developed through comparative analyses, to enable better informed residential infill practice.
 We have prepared a range of housing typologies, at densities and configurations relevant to Australian cities and applicable to different contemporary infill development scenarios, and evaluated their water sensitive performance.
 'Water sensitive' solutions are developed in an iterative process, informed by the performance evaluation of water sensitivity, thermal comfort, and architectural and urban space qualities.
 They are then compared with the performance of typologies currently found on the market.

-Examples of design-based testing are provided in two 'case study' projects at the end of the catalogue-Salisbury Centre East in Adelaide, South Australia; and Knutsford Street Precinct in Fremantle, Western Australia.
-(A third case study-Norman Creek in Brisbane, Queensland-will be included in the final version of the catalogue, due to be released later in 2020.)

-These case studies propose and test architectural and urban design strategies that will have an impact on water and urban thermal performance, and also on public and private amenity.
-Inevitably, these types and their configuration will need to be modified to fit actual sites and contexts, and to realise locally-specific opportunities.
+Examples of design-based testing are provided in the three 'case study' projects at the end of the catalogue-Salisbury Centre East in Adelaide, South Australia; Knutsford Street Precinct in Fremantle, Western Australia; and Norman Creek in Brisbane, Queensland, These case studies propose and test architectural and urban design strategies that will have an impact on water and urban thermal performance, and also on public and private amenity.
+Inevitably, these types and their configuration will need to be modified to fit actual sites and contexts and to realise locally-specific opportunities.